MarkGodwin/somfy_pico/README.md

   * [Green](https://www.mouser.co.uk/ProductDetail/645-599-0281-007F) - £0.28 + [Resistor](https://www.mouser.co.uk/ProductDetail/71-CRCW120620R0FKEAC) - £0.03
   * [Blue](https://www.mouser.co.uk/ProductDetail/645-599-0291-007F) - £0.21 + [Resistor](https://www.mouser.co.uk/ProductDetail/71-CRCW120620R0FKEAC) - £0.03
 * Tactile Switches x 2 - I bought ones with the wrong pins cross-connected.
 Oh well.
+* There is a position for an edge-mount antenna connector.
+I couldn't find a cheap option to use, but a better antenna really isn't needed anyway.
+Any short bit of wire would probably do.

 ## Building the Firmware